 Their ranking uses a formula that is based on the number of registered domains and the number of "bad" domains.
 We strongly recommend that you check their website for the most current list (it is updated very frequently):

 How many TLDs are there?

-According to the Root Zone Database of the Internet Assigned Numbers Authority (IANA.org), which is one of the functions of the Internet Corporation for Assigned Names and Numbers (ICANN.org), as of July 21, 2019 there were 1581 TLDs of all types, including some 36 listed as “Not assigned” or “Retired”.
+According to the Root Zone Database of the Internet Assigned Numbers Authority (IANA.org), as of January 14, 2020, there were 1578 TLDs of all types without counting the ones listed as "retired" and "test".

 IANA distinguishes among the following groups of top-level domains:

 Generic top-level domains (gTLD)

 Sponsored top-level domains (sTLD)